Letters-B-L-O-G-on-little-wooden-dice-beside-pad-of-green-paper

 Your website should be a selling powerhouse for your business.
 Its messages should be slick, streamlined and primed for conversions.

-Adding too much detail on your main web pages can muddy your sales message and limit your potential.
-This is why you need a blog.
+But adding too much detail on your main web pages can muddy your sales message and limit your potential.
+This is where a blog comes in.

 Google favours websites that demonstrate the expertise and authority of the business.
 The right sort of blog content can help you build both.